shakes76/PatternFlow/recognition/s4532810-YOLO-xspinella/README.md

 We can see that neither of these are particularly impressive, and certainly wouldn't be accepted in practice.
 This shows how much the classification accuracy has been skewed by the distribution of the training set.
 Furthermore, from Figures 8 and 9, we can see that ~24% of positive cases were unable to be detected/were incorrectly detected/had a very low IOU, while 18% of negative cases suffered this case.
 This makes sense because, due to the significantly larger number of negative cases in all datasets, the model would have much better detection of negative cases.

 ### Trial 3
 This stage of improvement is based on YOLOv5 documentation found at (https://docs.ultralytics.com/tutorials/training-tips-best-results/) -> as mentioned in the previous section, the dataset doesn't seem to be big enough, especially for the positive cases.
 YOLOv5 already implements data augmentation by default, however, the hyperparemeter file used in trial 2 has some options to increase augmentations.
-In order to take advantage of augmentation settings that have been somewhat optimised by the yolov5 developers, we will combine the high-augmentation parameter settings from the COCO config file, with the other hyperparameter settings from the VOC hyperparameter file config (used in prev. trail).
+In order to take advantage of augmentation settings that have been somewhat optimised by the yolov5 developers, we will combine the high-augmentation parameter settings from the COCO config file, with the other hyperparameter settings from the VOC hyperparameter file config (used in prev. trial).
 Some of the augmentation options were set to zero or very low, thus, the probabilities and magnitudes of augmentations such as rotation, translation, shear, perspective, and up/down flip ocurring were all increased.
+The new config file is located at yolov5_LC/data/hyps/hyp.ISIC_2.yaml -> the train() function in train.py has been updated accordingly.

 Furthermore, YOLOv5 is integrated with the albumentations library, which means that once the albumentations dependency is installed, the albumentations class in the utils_2 folder can be modified to produce even more augmentations.
 This class was modified to introduce extra augmentations such as; blur, median blur, and to grey.
 An example of what the augmented training set looks like is shown below: